robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 ## Usage

-To run the deceptive polynomial path planning algorithm, follow these instructions:
+To run the planner, follow these steps:

 1. Ensure that you have activated your conda environment and installed the required dependencies from the `requirements.txt` file.